Animal Care Schools, Colleges and Universities

 As an animal doctor, you could make a truly meaningful difference in all kinds of lives.
 Veterinarians get to be the professionals in charge when it comes to diagnosing and treating pets and other animals.
 And in today's veterinary field, they are increasingly getting to perform the kinds of medical procedures that were once only reserved for humans.

-That's why most veterinarians typically earn high salaries, with the Occupational Outlook Handbook reporting a median salary of $100,370 in 2021.
-The top earners in the field made more than $165,600.
-Additionally, the Bureau of Labor Statistics forecasts an average of 4,800 new veterinarian job openings each year from 2021 to 2031.
+That's why most veterinarians typically earn high salaries, with the OOH reporting a median salary of $119,370 in 2023.
+The top earners in the field made more than $201,440.
+Additionally, the Bureau of Labor Statistics forecasts an average of 4,300 new veterinarian job openings each year from 2023 to 2033.

 In order to become a veterinarian, you'll likely need to earn a couple of degrees.
 Working with animals at this level requires that you have a Doctor of Veterinary Medicine degree, which usually takes a total of at least eight years of college education.
 That's because most applicants to four-year veterinary medicine programs have already earned four-year bachelor's degrees.